Mekong: Lower basin

 Major tributary systems develop in the lower basin.
 These systems can be separated into two groups: tributaries that contribute to the major wet season flows, and tributaries that drain low relief regions of lower rainfall.
 The first group are left bank tributaries that drain the high rainfall areas of Laos.
-The second group are those on the right bank, mainly the Mun and Chi Rivers, that drain a large part of northeast Thailand.
+The second group are those on the right bank, mainly the Mun and Chi rivers, that drain a large part of northeast Thailand.

 Laos lies almost entirely within the lower Mekong basin.
 Its climate, landscape and land use are the major factors shaping the hydrology of the river.
 The mountainous landscape means that only 16% of the country is farmed under lowland terrace or upland shifting cultivation.
 With upland shifting agriculture (slash and burn), soils recover within 10 to 20 years but the vegetation does not.
-Shifting cultivation is common in the uplands of northern Laos and is reported to account for as much as 27% of the total land under rice cultivation.
-As elsewhere in the basin, forest cover has been steadily reduced during the last three decades by shifting agriculture and permanent agriculture.
+Shifting cultivation is common in the uplands and is reported to account for as much as 27% of the total land under rice cultivation.
+As elsewhere in the basin, forest cover has been steadily reduced by shifting agriculture and permanent agriculture.
 The cumulative impacts of these activities on the river regime have not been measured.
 However, the hydrological impacts of land cover changes induced by the Vietnam War were quantified in two sub-catchments of the lower Mekong River basin.

-Loss of forest cover in the Thai areas of the lower basin has been the highest of all the lower Mekong countries over the past 60 years.
+Loss of forest cover in the Thai areas of the lower basin has been the highest of all the lower Mekong countries in the 20th century.
 On the Khorat Plateau, which includes the Mun and Chi tributary systems, forest cover was reduced from 42% in 1961 to 13% in 1993.
 Although this part of northeast Thailand has an annual rainfall of more than 1000 mm, a high evaporation rate means it is classified as a semi-arid region.
 Consequently, although the Mun and Chi basins drain 15% of the entire Mekong basin, they only contribute 6% of the average annual flow.
 Sandy and saline soils are the most common soil types, which makes much of the land unsuitable for wet rice cultivation.
 In spite of poor fertility, however, agriculture is intensive.
 Glutinous rice, maize, and cassava are the principal crops.
-Drought is by far the major hydrological hazard in this region.
+Drought is a major hydrological hazard in this region.